Skip to main content

 3. Remove both tags marked ‘PULL’ on the valve’s blue safety plug and unscrew the safety plug using a flat blade screwdriver or coin in a ‘CLOCKWISE’ direction – keep plug for future use or when cylinder is being stored or transported.

-6. Test for gas leaks by applying a soapy water solution all over cylinder valve and appliance hose connection.
+6. Test for gas leaks by applying a soapy water solution all over the valve and appliance hose connection.
 If a leak is present, bubbles will appear and a “rotting cabbage” like smell may be detected.
 Re-tighten the appliance hose and test with soapy water again until there are no gas leaks present before using the appliance.
 If leaks persist, do not use the appliance.

-Refilling your gas cylinder
+Refilling your gas bottle